Terry (dog): Life and career

 She had 23 total film appearances, three of which were playing in theaters at the same time in the fall of 1939: The Wizard of Oz, The Women, and Bad Little Angel.
 Among the last ones was Tortilla Flat (1942), in which she was reunited with Oz director Victor Fleming and Frank Morgan, who played Professor Marvel and the Wizard.
 Terry's final film role was in Easy to Look At, released three weeks before her death.
-Her penultimate film, Adventures of Rusty, was released posthumously just five days after her death.
-She was uncredited in both films.

-Death

 Terry died at age 11 in Hollywood on September 1, 1945, and was buried at Spitz's ranch in Studio City, Los Angeles.
 The grave was destroyed during the construction of the Ventura Freeway in 1958.

 On June 18, 2011, a permanent memorial for Terry was dedicated at the Hollywood Forever Cemetery in Los Angeles.